emonq/PKFileManager/README.md

 **SECURE_COOKIE**: Used to see secure attribute on cookie.
 Set to true only when you are using HTTPS.

+**BEHIND_PROXY**: If the application is behind a proxy, set to true to trust the proxy and ensure secure cookie working.

 You can specified these environment variables in `docker-compose.yml` in `server` directory or place them in a `.env` file.
 After that, use `docker-compose build` and `docker-compose up -d` to run the backend service.

 #### Frontend